pHorvat/algebra-image-app-frontend/README.md

-# Alebra Image App Frontend
+# Algebra Image App Frontend

 This is a React web application that allows users to view and upload images.
 It provides features such as user login/signup, image viewing, image upload to Azure Storage container, user profiles, hashtags and description for every uploaded photo, and search functionality.